ibm-cloud-docs/activity-tracker/ibm-internal-only/at_guidelines_integration_patterns.md

-## Pattern2: IBM Cloud service integration with Key Protect (KP)
+## Pattern2: Provider requests an action on the customer's account
 {: #pattern2}

-[REQUIRED] This scenario must be implemented by services that are KP-enabled and on-boarded with AT.
+[REQUIRED] This scenario must be implemented by services that allow providers to request actions on a customer's account.
 {: important}

 ### Intro